cuteberry/KYCValidator/README.md

 targetAddress: https://github.com/cuteberry/demo/blob/master/db.json
-Use this link to fund deployed contract address with LINK and ETH on Kovan https://faucets.chain.link/kovan?_ga=2.177983335.312954236.1639262171-26356466.1633074752
+Use this link to fund deployed contract address with LINK and ETH on Kovan https://faucets.chain.link/kovan?_ga=2.177983335.312954236.1639262171-26356466.1633074752 During MetaMask testing: make sure increase the Max Fee for the transation to allow it to pass through fast.

 ## Author's public ethereum account
 Mei Lazell